paytm/Paytm_Woocommerce_Plugin/paytm-payments/readme.txt

 * Your Paytm Payment Gateway plugin is now setup.
 You can now accept payments through Paytmm.

 == Changelog ==

+= 2.7.9 =
+* Compatible and tested with Woocommerce version upto 7.5.1
+* Optimize JS and CSS
+* Updated Security

 = 2.7.7 =
 * Compatible and tested with Woocommerce version upto 7.2.0
 * Logo issue fixed